inwut/sql_parser/README.md

 * **ORDER BY clause**: Orders results based on specified fields, supporting ascending (`ASC`) and descending (`DESC`) sorting.
 * **LIMIT clause**: Limits the number of returned results.

 After parsing, each node of the AST is displayed in a custom format defined in the `fmt::Display` implementation, which organizes the output in a clear, indented format.
+It can be useful for:

+* Analyzing query structure and understanding the components of the SQL query.
+* Identifying key parts of the query for optimization decisions.
+* Providing a clear structure to easily check for syntax errors in SQL queries.

 ### Example Input